 The seaside town of Jenner is a rugged and beautiful place located at the junction of the Russian River and Pacific Ocean.
 This small hamlet represents the yin and yang of the Sonoma California Coast.
 The Russian river is engaged in a constant battle with the intruding waves of the Pacific Ocean as they collide together at the mouth where they meet.
 The air is filled with negative charged ions that alter the energy field, adding to an increased awareness of the surrounding area and the internal dialog of the mind.

 I began to study the philosophy's of Buddhism, Shamanism and Mysticism as a starting point for guidance.
-Through my meditations and readings on these ancient practices, I've come to believe that this new guitar tuning is a testament to the healing power of music and its ability to bridge the spirit and natural world.
+Through my meditations and readings on these ancient practices, I've come to believe that this new tuning is a testament to the healing power of music and its ability to bridge the spirit and natural world.
 In this musical space, musicians connect to a higher power to contribute their "music soul energy" to our universe.
 It is here where we tell the story of our lives to help reduce suffering in our world.

 Music celebrates the power of reincarnation as told through the spirits of song, dance and poetry.
 We are the energy that aligns the earth with the cosmos imprinted with the consciousness of man.
-Our physical bodies marry the compounds of the earth (our instruments) to give a voice to nature and the alchemy that offers healing energy to our planet and mankind.
+Our physical bodies bridge the compounds of the earth (our instruments) to give a voice to nature and the alchemy that offers healing energy to our planet and mankind.

 Music is the great connector.
 It expresses the oneness of all things and shares a path similar to the constructs of Buddhism.
 In Zen philosophy, music functions in the tradition of the “three characteristics” of existence.
 The “anicca”, which is the observation that everything is always in a constant flux of energy and matter, (hence, the tonal and atonal sounds of this unique guitar tuning I discovered).
 The “dukha”, where the mind is always in a state of dissatisfaction, (hence, the harmonic tension created by the abstract sounds created by this tuning).
 The “anatta”, the realization that if we observe our behaviors closely, there is no “I” to be found, (hence, the search for melodic sensibilities from the chaotic non-tempered sounds of this tuning to help guide the soul and spirit in an egoless and meaningful way towards enlightenment.)